Gaius-Augustus/GALBA/README.md

 -   `galba/yourSpecies/errors/augustus*.stderr` - contain AUGUSTUS execution errors

--   `galba/yourSpecies/startAlign.stderr` - if you provided a protein fasta file and `--prg` option and this file is not empty, something went wrong during protein alignment
+-   `galba/yourSpecies/startAlign.stderr` - if you provided a protein fasta file and `--prg=gth` option and this file is not empty, something went wrong during protein alignment

 -   `galba/yourSpecies/startAlign.stdout` - may give clues on at which point protein alignment went wrong

 Common problems
 ---------------

--   *There are duplicate Loci in the `train.gb` file (after using GenomeThreader)!*

-    This issue arises if outdated versions of AUGUSTUS and GALBA are used.
-Solution: Please update AUGUSTUS and GALBA from github (<https://github.com/Gaius-Augustus/Augustus>, <https://github.com/Gaius-Augustus/GALBA>).

 -   *[something] failed to execute!*